 Firstly, if you have an outstanding loan for your HDB flat, then your maximum borrowing limit for the private property will be limited to 45% of its value rather than 75%.

-This equates to a much higher cash outlay for your downpayment.
-Since there’ll be period when you have two housing loans (after you buy the new property, but before you sell the old one), you’d also have to ensure you fall within the Total Debt Servicing ratio (TDSR), where the amount of monthly loan repayments you have to make is less than 60% of your gross monthly income.
+This equates to a much higher cash outlay for your down payment.
+Since there’ll be a period between when you have two housing loans (after you buy the new property, but before you sell the old one), you’d also have to ensure you fall within the Total Debt Servicing Ratio (TDSR), where the amount of monthly loan repayments you have to make is less than 55% of your gross monthly income.

-4. How Much Do I Need to Refund Into My CPF?
+4. How Much Money Do I Need to Refund Into My CPF OA?

 Not to worry though, you would probably be able to use the bulk of your refunds for your next property purchase.
 The only concern would be how much cash in hand you’d get to retain.

-If you are selling your current subsidised flat to either purchase another subsidised flat directly from HDB or an Executive Condominium (EC) from a developer, you are required to pay the HDB resale levy.
+If you are selling your current subsidised flat to either purchase another subsidised flat directly from HDB or an EC you are required to pay the HDB resale levy.

-However, if you are upgrading to a resale HDB flat or a private property, you don’t have to fork out any HDB resale levy.
+However, if you are upgrading to a resale HDB flat or private property, you don’t have to fork out any HDB resale levy.
 And as always, before you upgrade your property, do make sure to plan your budget carefully.
 You want to factor in all these upfront costs, have extra just in case an unexpected expense occurs, and ensure you are not too financially stretched.

-6. What Is the Timeline For Sale Of HDB Flat?
+6. What Is the Timeline for the Sale of HDB Flat?

-For most people, you would look to sell your HDB flat first before upgrading to a private property as this means 1) you don’t have to pay any Additional Buyer Stamp Duty (ABSD), 2) you can use the sales profits for your next downpayment and 3) you will still qualify for the higher loan limit (first mortgage).
+For most people, you would look to sell your HDB flat first before upgrading to a private property as this means you don’t have to pay any ABSD taxes, you can use the sales profits for your next downpayment and you will still qualify for the higher loan limit (first mortgage).

 In such a scenario, the following outlines the steps required to complete the sale of your HDB home and to buy your private property.

-- Register Intent to Sell and find interested buyer
+- Register Intent to Sell and finds an interested buyer

 - Buyer exercises OTP